AlgorithmicGames/AlgorithmicGames.github.io/README.md

 AI-Tournaments uses [seedrandom](https://github.com/davidbau/seedrandom) by [David Bau](https://github.com/davidbau) for overriding `Math.random()` to generate repeatable numbers.

 ## Why Source Available?
-First of, [AI-Tournaments](https://github.com/AI-Tournaments) is _not_ Open Source by the [Open Source Initiative's definition](https://opensource.org/docs/osd) but rather [Source Available](https://en.wikipedia.org/wiki/Source-available_software), except were a MIT license is in place.
+[AI-Tournaments](https://github.com/AI-Tournaments) is not Open Source by the [Open Source Initiative's definition](https://opensource.org/docs/osd) but rather [Source Available](https://en.wikipedia.org/wiki/Source-available_software), except were a license that says otherwise is in place.
 ### User written JavaScript
 AI-Tournaments executes user written JavaScripts in the web browser, which is usually seen as a security concern ([Cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting)).
 Therefor the scripts are loaded into a sandbox IFrame and Web Worker to prevent just that.
 But the concern still remain and that's a fact that should not be hidden, that is why it is instead addressed and displayed publicly.